 How it works

-We are piloting this service with users of four of our most popular guides.
+This service is currently only available for users of four of our most popular guides.

-The service has recently been modified to encourage readers to get advice as early as possible as this can help reduce and avoid unnecessary conflict and stress, and ensure that they set off down the right path for them.
+The service was modified during the pilot to encourage readers to get advice as early as possible as this can help reduce and avoid unnecessary conflict and stress, and ensure that they set off down the right path for them.

 When the reader gets to each stage in the guide where accessing legal advice would be particularly beneficial, they see a call-out box which explains what they would get advice on and how much it will cost.
 (There is a different page for each stage where getting legal advice would be particularly beneficial).
 If they would like to find out more, they get taken to a page where they can select a panel member, and request an appointment.

 The client can then send their selected solicitor their details.
 At the same time they automatically get sent an email which reminds them of how the service works and includes a form that they must complete and return to the solicitor in advance of their appointment.
 This form enables the solicitor to use their time with the client as effectively as possible.